myles-parfeniuk/esp32_BNO08x/README.md

 2. Scroll down to the esp_BNO08x menu and enter it, if you're using vsCode you may have to use the "j" and "k" keys instead of the arrow keys.
     ![image](README_images/esp32_BNO08x_menuconfig_1.png)

 3. Modify whatever settings you'd like from the sub menus.
-The GPIO Configuration menu allows for the default GPIO pins to be modified, the SPI Configuration menu allows for the default host peripheral, SCLK frequency, and queue size to be modified, the Logging menu allows for the enabling and disabling of log/print statements, and the Callbacks menu allows for the default size of the call-back execution task to be modified.
     ![image](README_images/esp32_BNO08x_menuconfig_2.png)
+    - The GPIO Configuration menu allows for the default GPIO pins to be modified.
+    - The SPI Configuration menu allows for the default host peripheral, SCLK frequency, and SPI queue size to be modified.
+    - The Tasks menu allows for the stack size of the three tasks utilized by this library to be modified.
+    - The Callbacks menu allows for the size of the callback queue and maximum amount of callbacks to be modified.
+    - The Timeouts menu allows the length of various timeouts/delays to be set.
+    - The Logging menu allows for the enabling and disabling of serial log/print statements for production code.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Examples
 There are two ways data returned from the BNO08x can be accessed with this library:

 1. **Polling Method with** `data_available()` **Function**:
-  - Use the `data_available()` function to poll for new data, similar to the SparkFun library.
-  - Behavior: It is a blocking function that returns `true` when new data is received or `false` if a timeout occurs.
   - See the **Polling Example** below.

 2. **Callback Registration with** `register_cb()` **Function**:
-  - Register callback functions that automatically execute upon receiving new data.
-  - Behavior: The registered callback will be invoked whenever new data is available.
   - See the **Call-Back Function Example** below.

 #### Polling Example